modelscope/data-juicer/docs/Sandbox.md

 So if some Module-Not-Found errors are raised by these third-party libraries when running the sandbox, users need to check their docs first.

 ### Prepare Configuration Files for Sandbox
 The sandbox will sequentially execute four types of jobs: Data/Model Probe (`probe_job_configs`), Iterative Recipe Refinement based on Probe Results(`refine_recipe_job_configs`), Dataset Processing and Model Training (`execution_job_configs`) and Data/Model Evaluation (`evaluation_job_configs`).
 Within each category of jobs, jobs are carried out in the order specified by the configured job list.
-Each task requires specifying: the hook for mounting this job (`hooker`), the tag name for recording intermediate results (`meta_name`), Data-Juicer data processing parameters (`dj_configs`), as well as other specific parameters for the job (`extra_configs`).
-Among these parameters, hooker is required, while others may be left empty. dj_configs can refer to the full Data-Juicer data processing parameters available in [config_all.yaml](https://github.com/modelscope/data-juicer/blob/main/configs/config_all.yaml).
+Each task requires specifying: the hook for mounting this job (`hook`), the tag name for recording intermediate results (`meta_name`), Data-Juicer data processing parameters (`dj_configs`), as well as other specific parameters for the job (`extra_configs`).
+Among these parameters, hook is required, while others may be left empty. dj_configs can refer to the full Data-Juicer data processing parameters available in [config_all.yaml](https://github.com/modelscope/data-juicer/blob/main/configs/config_all.yaml).
 The `extra_configs` are task-specific parameters without restrictions.
 They can include parameters for model training, inference, evaluation, etc. For example, `path_k_sigma_recipe` can be used to specify the path for saving the data recipe refined using the k-sigma method.
 An example of a sandbox configuration file can be found at `configs/demo/sandbox/sandbox.yaml`:
 ```yaml
 # Sandbox config example